About the Journal

 IJMTL uses a double-blind (author blind, reviewer blind) review process.
 The manuscript is reviewed blind by one of the Editorial Board members and two other referees.
 Working from the referees' reports the editors then jointly decide on a publication outcome.
 They may require the authors of accepted papers to make minor or major revisions.
 If major revisions are required the article will be reviewed a second time by a member of the Editorial Board.
 All authors receive copies of the referees' reports.

-The International Journal for Mathematics Teaching and Learning publishes four issues per year.
-These issues will be published in February, May, August, and November.
+The International Journal for Mathematics Teaching and Learning publishes three - four issues per year.